johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 # Introduction

-Installation instructions to setup a new Learning Registry Node (0.23.0) on Linux (Ubuntu 10.04 LTS), Mac (Snow Leopard), and Windows 7 are provided below.

-If you would prefer to use an existing Amazon Machine Instance (AMI), please see http://goo.gl/fhdg3.
+There are two recommended approaches to get a new Learning Registry node running using the latest stable code (0.23.0): 1) via an Amazon Machine Instance (AMI) or 2) via installing the code.

+Instructions for using an existing AMI are available from http://goo.gl/fhdg3.

+The installation instructions below describe eight steps to get a new Learning Registry node running using the latest stable code.
+These instructions are provided for Linux, Mac, and Windows and have been tested with Ubuntu 10.04 LTS, Snow Leopard, and Windows 7.

 # Prerequisites